ulrikson/affiliate-template/README.md

 ## When duplicating

-- update all head functions and in nuxt.config.json
 - favicon & logo
 - title, footer
 - products
 - blog posts
+- update all head functions and in nuxt.config.json
+- create a sitemap